 Here is an episode of my Healthy Hints for Harmony.
 In it, I talk about eating grains.
 Are grains actually good for you?

 If you watched it, you know that the answer is no, grains are not good for you.
 Now, I completely understand that there will be people that disagree with me.
 The main reason that grain are not a good idea is that they promote chronic inflammation in the body.
 Chronic inflammation is a process that is linked to a number of disease processes including cancer, diabetes, depression, heart disease, stroke, Alzheimer’s disease, arthritis, obesity and more.
 Almost any chronic process or disease is accelerated by chronic inflammation.
-The topic is not just an alternative medicine fad either as there has been a great deal of research into it in the past decade and the news stories continue to be published from sources such as Scientific American, US News and Fox News.
+The topic is not just an alternative medicine fad either as there has been a great deal of research into it in the past decade and the news stories continue to be published from sources such as Scientific American, Washington Post and Fox News.
 There are many reasons that grains are not good for you, but one of the main reasons is that they contain “bad” fats.
 Many people have heard of the “good” fats in fish, avocados and olives which are anti-inflammatory.

 What is a “bad” fat though?
 One example that is always clear cut is trans-fats.
 Trans-fats are always bad for you because they are not made naturally and your body cannot break them down.
 They include anything on a label that says “partially hydrogenated”.
 Most people erroneously include saturated fats as a bad fat, but it depends.
 Coconut oil is a saturated fat but it is good for you and much better to cook with than olive oil at higher heats.
 If your olive oil is smoking, either turn down the heat or use coconut oil.
 Animal fat depends on what the animal was fed.
 If it was a grain-fed animal, it is going to have more of the bad fats in it, but grass-fed animals tend to be healthier for you.
 Without going into a lot of detail, it comes down to the ratio of Omega-6 fats to Omega-3 fats.
 Both are considered to be essential fatty acids (EFAs) but the Standard American Diet (yes, SAD) contains way too many Omega-6 fatty acids, which promote inflammation.
 The reason that the “good” fats are good is because they have higher amounts of Omega-3 fatty acids in them.